Lynch9274927482/XSSify/README.md

 ## Overview

 XSS!FY finds XSS.
 Simple.
 Fast.
 Built for people who actually test stuff.
-It scans apps, injects payloads, and tells you what’s dangerous.
+It scans sites, injects payloads, and tells you what’s dangerous.
 Not a toy.

 ## Features